 Ride down the Malecon in an Open Top American Classical Car

-Bar Hop with Hemingway in La Floridita and La Bodeguita del Medio
+Bar Hop with Hemingway in EL Floridita and La Bodeguita del Medio

 There is a sign in “La Floridita” from Ernest Hemingway (the famous American author who lived in Cuba for 20 years) that states: “My Mojito in La Bodeguita del Medio and my Daiquiri in La Floridita”.